You know what’s awesome?

 10AM - Check out of your hotel this morning.

-If you’re looking for a caffeine fix, grab a couple to-go just down the street from Hotel Saskatchewan at Atlantis Coffee (their Hazelnut Truffle Latte is amazing).
-If you’re a coffee connoisseur, pick up an ethically sourced speciality coffee at 33 ⅓ Coffee Roasters.
+If you’re looking for a caffeine fix and are a coffee connoisseur, pick up an ethically sourced specialty coffee at 33 ⅓ Coffee Roasters.

 1030AM - Head to Wascana Park for the morning.